belouve/open-brain-holocron/01-getting-started.md

 You just built AI infrastructure using AI.
 That pattern doesn't stop here.

 Got stuck or want to share what you've built?
-Join the [Open Brain Discord](https://discord.gg/Cgh9WJEkeG) — there's a `#help` channel for troubleshooting and a `#show-and-tell` channel for showing off.
+Join the [BHIS Discord]([https://discord.gg/Cgh9WJEkeG](https://discord.gg/bhis)) — there's a `#ai-security` channel for troubleshooting or for showing off.
+Can tag @belouve for guidance.

 </details>